AliGhahraei/just-start/README.md

 https://badge.waffle.io/AliGhahraei/just-start.svg?columns=To%20Do,Priority
 )](https://waffle.io/AliGhahraei/just-start)

-An app to defeat procrastination.
+An app to defeat procrastination!

 ## Introduction
 Just-Start is a to-do list application with a focus on boosting your